 When it comes to growroom ergonomics, there are many considerations you must make regarding the type of equipment you need or want and the size of your growroom.
 The issue of growroom size will likely be your first decision.

-After that, it’s a matter of addressing whether you are growing for your own consumption or commercially.
-If you intend to sell any part of your crop at a farmers’ market or roadside, the first things you need to research are the regulations pertaining to the sale or distribution of that crop in your state.
+After that, it’s a matter of addressing whether you are growing for your own consumption or commercial intents.
+If you intend to sell any part of your crop at a farmers’ market or by the roadside, then you first need to research the regulations surrounding the sale and distribution of that crop in your area.

-Do this before you make your list of required supplies and equipment, as restrictions might dictate which types of grow media, pest control and nutrient options you choose.
+Do this before you make your list of required supplies and equipment, as restrictions might dictate the types of grow media, pest control and nutrient options you choose.
 This is also a good time to address your building, growroom or greenhouse.
-Growing commercially almost always means adhering to regulations that demand certain areas be designed differently than how they would look if you are just growing for your family.
+Growing commercially almost always means having to adhere to regulations that call for certain areas of your garden to be designed differently than if you were growing just for yourself or your family.

 Following your research on regulations, the next thing you need to do is set a budget for your growroom.
 Keep your personal comfort in mind as you make these choices.
-As you progress, more and more equipment will seem enticing, and you may need to scale some of your ideas to keep your project within financially manageable limits.
-The sizes for the grow area and the work area need to be considered at this time.
+As you progress, adding more equipment will seem enticing, and you may need to scale some of your ideas to keep your project within financially-manageable limits.
+This is also when you need to consider the size of the grow and work areas.

 Determining Your Layout & Grow Style

 The better matched your growroom is to your method of gardening, the more enjoyment you’ll get out of the hobby and the more success you will have.
 Start by addressing a few major questions.
 The first area of divergence in planning an ergonomic growroom is deciding if the growing area will be an outdoor greenhouse or an indoor controlled environment:

 - Will your grow area include outdoor sunshine or only indoor lighting?

 - Will there be enough space for maintaining your plants?